 A number of students each year take up work placements while on their third-year Year Abroad (YA).
-Full details of these can be found in the YA Handbook at https://intranet.royalholloway.ac.uk/mllc/informationforcurrentstudents/home.aspx
+Full details of these can be found in the YA Handbook, which will be circulated in November.

 12 Equal Opportunities Statement and College Codes of Practice